Working Together for a Housed and Healthy Brevard.

 HfH Supportive Services

 Rob Cramp is the Executive Director at Housing for Homeless.
 Prior to Housing for Homeless, Rob was President of Legacy for Life, a global corporation in the nutritional product space.
 Previously, he was Vice President of Customer at Unisource and before that Director of International Operations for Avon Products.
 He has a Masters in Chemical Engineering from Leeds University (UK) .
-In his/her spare time, he lectures on global affairs, and plays the guitar.
+In his spare time, he lectures on global affairs, and plays the guitar.

 Cindy Dittmer